 What web page will I go to in order to watch the webcast?

 The Live Feed will be delivered via the Exponential Livestream page.
-On October 28th, you will receive an email with a special link to this website.
+You will receive an email with a special link to this website.
 The stream will be on this page.

 Can I use my desk computer in the Church Office to test the streams?

 We would recommend that you test the streams with the actual computer you will be using for the Webcast, in the actual room that you’ll be using; using the Internet connection you will be using; and with the projector or IMAG delivery mechanisms that you will be using DURING THE ACTUAL WEBCAST.

 It doesn’t do you much good to test your systems in one environment “have success” and then move to the location that you will actually be using for the event later.
 There are many moving pieces in a Webcast that can affect your connection speed, latency (lag in the stream), audio delivery, and even resolution in your displays.
 Please use the Live Test streams to create the same environment that you’ll be using for the Webcast event.

 Can I “Save” my live streaming video for later use?